EvaintheKitchen/iStock/Getty Images

 Add the purple turnip cubes and enough water to equal a depth of 1/4 inch.
 Turn the burner to high and let the liquid come to a boil.

 Lower the heat to medium and cover the pan.
-Let the turnip cubes simmer until they are fork tender, about 7 to 8 minutes.
+Let the turnip cubes simmer until they are fork tender, about a 7 to 8 minute cook time.
 Remove the cover and continue cooking another 3 minutes, or until the liquid cooks away.
+If you want a more crispy texture, you can cook for longer.

 Add 1 tbsp. of butter, margarine or olive oil, parsley and lemon juice.
 Shake the pan or toss the turnip cubes lightly with a spoon to make sure the cubes are evenly coated with the maple syrup glaze.

 Transfer the turnips to a serving bowl with a rubber spatula.
-Sprinkle on black pepper according to your taste preference.
+Sprinkle on black pepper and parmesan according to your taste preference.
 Serve hot and enjoy.

 Related Articles